rmayobre/HTTPDroid/README.md

 # HTTPDroid
-A lightweight library for WebSocket support for Java SE, written completely in Java.
-It was original designed to work with Android in mind, but now can support other Java SE supported devices.
+A lightweight WebSocket library for Android platform in mind.
+The library supports HTTP requests, WebSocket support following RFC 6455, and support for both server and client-side.

 # Current Status: *Alpha (0.0.1)*
-This project is not yet finished and major functions of this project are not yet properly implemented.
-A complete re-make of the project is being developed and will be updated soon!
+This project is about to recieve a huge update (version 0.1.0) in the next three weeks (target date: 12/31/18).
+A road map of features will also be delivered to the project following its beta update (version 0.1.0).